-Transport for NSW has installed the biggest new bridge on the Parramatta Light Rail project across James Ruse Drive in Rosehill.
+Bidgee Bidgee Bridge is the largest new bridge delivered on Stage 1 of the Parramatta Light Rail project in Rosehill, and spans across James Ruse Drive.

-Weighing 1425-tonnes, 64-metres long and 16-metres high, the bronze-coloured steel arch structure was installed during a meticulous overnight engineering operation by four self-propelled modular transporters.
+The bronze-coloured steel arch structure was installed during a meticulous overnight engineering, which involved the use of four self-propelled modular transporters.